-A total of \$650,429 was expended and/or encumbered to provide program management support to 10 courts using the Sustain Justice Edition case management system.
-Nine of the 10 SJE courts are hosted and supported from the CCTC.
-The allocation was used to provide maintenance and operations support, such as implementation of legislative updates, application upgrades, production support, CCTC infrastructure upgrades, and patch management.
-One locally hosted SJE court uses Interim Case Management Systems program resources for legislative updates and SJE support as needed.
-The program supports SJE interfaces to the Department of Motor Vehicles, the Department of Justice, and JBSIS, as well as custom interfaces with the Franchise Tax Board Court-Ordered Debt Collections program, interactive voice/interactive web response processing, issuance of warrants, court-ordered debt collections, and failure-to-appear/failure-to-pay collections.
+A total of \$5,376,689 was expended and/or encumbered to provide program management support to nine courts using the Sustain Justice Edition (SJE) case management system.
+The allocation was used to provide maintenance and operations support to the SJE courts hosted at the CCTC, such as implementation of legislative updates, application upgrades, production support, CCTC infrastructure upgrades, and patch management.
+This allocation also provides application support such as providing legislative updates to the SJE courts hosted at the Placer data center or locally hosted.
+The program also supports SJE interfaces to the Department of Motor Vehicles, the Department of Justice, and the Judicial Branch Statistical Information System, as well as custom interfaces with the Franchise Tax Board Court-Ordered Debt Collections program, interactive voice/interactive web response processing, issuance of warrants, court-ordered debt collections, and failure-to-appear/failure-to-pay collections.